Rascal Flatts: 2005–2008: Me and My Gang and Still Feels Good

-Rascal Flatts's thirteenth chart entry, "What Hurts the Most", was released in January 2006.
+Rascal Flatts's 13th chart entry, "What Hurts the Most", was released in January 2006.
 This song had previously been recorded by Mark Wills in 2003.
 Rascal Flatts' version of that song was released as the first single from their fourth album Me and My Gang, which was released in April.
 For the full album, the band worked with producer Dann Huff to create a more band-oriented album.
-Rascal Flatts' rendition of "What Hurts the Most" was a crossover hit for the band, reaching No. 1 on both the country and adult contemporary charts, as well as peaking at #6 on the Billboard Hot 100, spending a total of 51 weeks on the latter chart.
-The album's title track was released as the second single and reached #6 on the country chart.
+Rascal Flatts' rendition of "What Hurts the Most" was a crossover hit for the band, reaching number one on both the country and adult contemporary charts, as well as peaking at number six on the Billboard Hot 100, spending a total of 51 weeks on the latter chart.
+The album's title track was released as the second single and reached number six on the country chart.
 The third and fourth singles, "My Wish" and "Stand", both reached number one.

 In the summer of 2006, the group charted in the top 10 of the Hot 100 again with a cover of Tom Cochrane's "Life Is a Highway", which they recorded for the Disney/Pixar film Cars.
 Although "Life Is a Highway" was not released to country radio, many country stations began playing the song, causing it to chart within the top 20 of Hot Country Songs.
-Me and My Gang had the highest US debut of 2006, with 722,000 units in April.
-The album spent 15 weeks at No. 1 on the Billboard Top Country Albums chart and was the second-best selling album of 2006 (behind High School Musical), with sales totaling to about 3.5 million by year's end.
+Me and My Gang had the highest U.S. debut of 2006, with 722,000 units in April.
+The album spent 15 weeks at number one on the Billboard Top Country Albums chart and was the second-best selling album of 2006 (behind High School Musical), with sales totaling to about 3.5 million by year's end.
 The album's success led the band to take the spot of top-selling artist for all genres of music, which had not been accomplished in 15 years by a country group.
 In the summer of 2007, the band recorded a cover of the 1968 Beatles song "Revolution" for the film Evan Almighty.

 Later the same year, the group released the single "Take Me There", a song which Kenny Chesney co-wrote and had initially planned to record himself.
 That song became a number-one country hit for the band in September and served as the first single from the album Still Feels Good.
 It was followed by "Winner at a Losing Game", which was the first single the band had written themselves.
-The single and its followup "Every Day" both reached No. 2 on the country charts in 2008.
-The fourth single from the album, "Bob That Head", became the band's first single to miss the Top 10 on the chart.
-The fifth and final single, "Here", was released in August 2008 and became the band's ninth Number One hit on the chart week of January 3, 2009.
+The single and its followup "Every Day" both reached number two on the country charts in 2008.
+The fourth single from the album, "Bob That Head", became the band's first single to miss the top 10 on the chart.
+The fifth and final single, "Here", was released in August 2008 and became the band's ninth number-one hit on the chart week of January 3, 2009.